ProjectsGm2/Gm2-Wordpress-Suite/README.md

 Use these placeholders within the JSON-LD template editor on the SEO settings page to insert dynamic content.

+## Bulk AI Review

+The **Bulk AI Review** page lists posts with AI-generated SEO Title, Description, Focus Keywords and Long Tail Keywords suggestions.
+Use the **Export CSV** button to download a `gm2-bulk-ai.csv` file containing these columns.

 ## Bulk AI for Taxonomies

 The **Bulk AI Taxonomies** page under **Gm2 → Bulk AI Taxonomies** lists terms